PereViader/ManualDi/README.md

 ### SubordinateEntryPoint

-Subordinate entry points will depend on other container or require other data.
-This means that these entry points cannot be started by themselves.
-They need to be started by some other part of your application.
+Subordinate entry points cannot are entry points that can not be started by themselves.
+They need to be started by some other part of your application because they depend on external data / container.
+These entry points may optionally also return some `TFacade` to the caller.

+The data provided to the container is available on the entrypoint through the `Data` property.
-If the data provided to these entry points, implements `IInstaller`, then the data will also be installed to the container.
+When the data implements `IInstaller` it is also installed to the container.
-Otherwise, it will just be available through the `Data` property of the EntryPoint.
-If the subordinate entry point requires access to the parent container's dependencies, it is recommended to set the parent container on the EntryPointData object.
+When access to a parent container is necessary, doing it on the data type is the recommended pattern.

 ```csharp
 public class EntryPointData : IInstaller